carpentries-incubator/SDC-EEGLAB/_episodes/04-processing.md

 ![Matlab Integrated Development Environment]({{ page.root }}/fig/eeglab_reref_menu_crop.png)
 ![Matlab Integrated Development Environment]({{ page.root }}/fig/reref_gui.png)
 ![Matlab Integrated Development Environment]({{ page.root }}/fig/reref_rename.png)

+After each processing step, we will be asked to name our new dataset and either overwrite or save the old dataset.
+During this episode we will be overwriting the old dataset in memory after each step and then saving a final segmented file at the end.

 #### **Filter the data**